sudhirsingh-cloudbuilders/deployments/enforcers/vm_enforcer/shell/README.md

 #### Online mode

 Deploying VM Enforcer in the online mode can download the archive file from aqua and stores in the current directory automatically.
-Add the following flags in the `Install_vme.sh` script to deploy VM Enforcer.
+Add the following flags in the `install_vme.sh` script to deploy VM Enforcer.

 ```shell